PaimaStudios/midnight-game-2/cli/README.md

 This CLI tooling allows you to:

-1. **Deploy once** - Deploy a contract and save the contract address
+1. **Deploy** - Deploy a contract and save the contract address
 2. **Register content** - Use admin circuits to register levels, enemies, and bosses
-3. **Join existing contract** - Configure the Phaser app to join an existing contract instead of deploying
+3. **Admin Commands** - Configure and debug existing deployed contracts with admin commands

 **Note:** The CLI tools use **batcher mode** which submits transactions through a batcher service instead of requiring a wallet.
 This makes deployment simpler but requires a running batcher and indexer.